Emergency Preparedness Information

 Dear University Village family,

-At University Village, we take Emergency Preparedness very seriously.
+We take Emergency Preparedness very seriously.
 Our staff are drilled on emergency scenarios each year.
 We conducted a Hazards Vulnerability Analysis in order to prioritize typical emergencies for our community.

 Extreme cold often means hazardous roads in Oklahoma.
 When driving conditions are challenging, there is a potential for delays in supplies including medical supplies, food and medications.
 UV keeps a 3-day supply of perishable items and a 7-day supply of non-perishable food, medications and supplies at all times.
 We have tire chains for our vehicles and an agreement with a local car rental company for the use of a 4-wheel drive vehicle.
 These steps help ensure we are capable of transporting residents or patients to needed locations including hospitals, Urgent care or dialysis.